How long is my surgical procedure and why do I need to be at the facility one or two hours prior to my surgery?

 Even though you are not under a general, the anesthesiologist still requires you to have an empty stomach for a MAC procedure.
 The anesthesiologist is still present even when a MAC procedure is being performed.

-No. Our office will make all the necessary insurance calls.
+No. That's our job.
+Our office will make all the necessary insurance calls.

 Am I able to drive home myself following the surgical procedure?

 That depends.
 Some surgeries are done under ‘local’ anesthesia, where you are wide awake.
 For those procedures, you do not have to fast, or have a driver.
 With any anesthesia that involves some sedation, the facilities will not release you from that facility without a designated driver.